 The community of Pueblo of Jemez lies alongside the Jemez River in an area which has been inhabited for more than six hundred years.
 In the middle of the last century, New Mexico Highway 4 was carved through the village, separating most of the residences on the west side from the high school and other community institutions.
-With no sidewalks or crosswalks, and tens of thousands of high-speed vehicles daily, NM-4 creates an inaccessible and extremely hazardous barrier to mobility.
+With no sidewalks or crosswalks, and thousands of high-speed vehicles daily, NM-4 creates an inaccessible and extremely hazardous barrier to mobility.
 Most of the other roads and paths are unpaved, creating another challenge for people with disabilities.

-Sheri Bozic is the Director of Planning and Development for Pueblo of Jemez, and a member of the Project Advisory Board (PAB) for this Inclusive Planning in Tribal Communities white paper.
-She led recent initiatives to develop a Pedestrian Trails and Bikeways Master Plan, apply for federal funding for a Multi-Use Pedestrian Trail, and launch a Safe Transportation Initiative.
+Sheri Bozic is the Director of Planning and Development for the Pueblo of Jemez, and a member of the Project Advisory Board (PAB) for this Inclusive Planning in Tribal Communities white paper.
+She led recent initiatives to develop a Pedestrian Trails and Bikeways Master Plan and Transportation Safety Plan, secured federal funding for a Multi-Use Pedestrian Trail, and assisted with the launch of a Safe Transportation Initiative.
 In PAB meetings and a key informant interview with white paper author Yamelith Aguilar, Sheri shared her observations and suggestions regarding accessibility and inclusion of people with disabilities.